 "The Maine Women Writers Collection is UNE's best kept secret when it comes to research...."

 —Joseph Gousse, UNE Political Science graduate

-One of the most exciting projects that the MWWC has been involved in recently is a collaboration between book artist Rebecca Goodale, Michelle Steen-Adams in the Department of Environmental Studies, and Stephen Burt in the Department of Creative and Fine Arts.
-Students in Michelle Steen-Adams ENV 104 classes have the opportunity to explore the environment around them using a combination of artistic and scientific observation.
+One of the most exciting projects that the MWWC has been involved in is a collaboration between book artist Rebecca Goodale, Michelle Steen-Adams in the Department of Environmental Studies, and Stephen Burt in the Department of Creative and Fine Arts.
+Students in Michelle Steen-Adams ENV 104 classes had the opportunity to explore the environment around them using a combination of artistic and scientific observation.

-Students are offered instruction in drawing skills, have the opportunity to meet Rebecca Goodale and hear about her process of creating books about Maine's threatened and endangered plants, and view and handle the MWWC's large collection of Goodale's books.
-Throughout the semester, students work on their own ecological observation booklets, and create a final book to be exhibited in the Jack Ketchum Library on the Biddeford campus.
-This fusion of arts and science offers students new ways of looking at their environment, and provides a unique forum for building observation skills and confidence.
+Students were offered instruction in drawing skills, had the opportunity to meet Rebecca Goodale and hear about her process of creating books about Maine's threatened and endangered plants, and view and handle the MWWC's large collection of Goodale's books.
+Throughout the semester, students worked on their own ecological observation booklets, and created a final book to be exhibited in the Jack Ketchum Library on the Biddeford campus.
+This fusion of arts and science offered students new ways of looking at their environment, and provided a unique forum for building observation skills and confidence.

-We have hosted classes of Book Arts and History students from USM, English classes from SMCC, and worked with English, History, Political Science, and Environmental Studies students from UNE.
-We are committed to supporting interdisciplinary collaboration and research, and use our collections to further this goal whenever possible.
+We have hosted classes of Book Arts and History students from USM, English classes from SMCC, and worked with English, History, Political Science and Environmental Studies students from UNE.